xpack/xpack-build-box/README-MAINTAINER.md

 ## Current status

-XBB v5.0.0 is more modular, using binary xPacks.
+XBB v5.0.0 and up are more modular, using binary xPacks.

 ### GNU/Linux